-#1 Colorado Migration Corridor Priority: Bears Ears and White River Landscape Conservation of Big Game Winter Range and Migratory Routes (Northwest Colorado)
+#1 Colorado Landscape Priority Area: Bears Ears and White River (Northwest Colorado)

 The northwest corner of Colorado is home to two of the largest migratory mule deer and elk herds in Colorado and perhaps the United States.
 The Bear's Ears and White River mule deer and elk herds are estimated at 75,000 - 80,000 deer and 65,000 - 70,000 elk.
 They are also among the most migratory of deer and elk herds in Colorado.
 A significant proportion of each herd migrates 60 to 70 miles in spring and fall.
 The migratory pattern is primarily east-west, with summer ranges in the upper reaches of the Yampa and White River drainages near the Continental Divide and winter ranges west to within about 30 miles of the Colorado-Utah state line.
 These herds are of high state importance, as they comprise approximately 21% of all deer on the western slope of Colorado and 25% of elk in Colorado, respectively.